Mohanad2439/MC-Pharm.-./README.md

 - style.css — site styling used by the PHP pages.
 - Images/ — directory containing image assets referenced by the pages.

-How to run the application locally (exact steps for files present)
+How to run the application locally
 -----
 1. Clone the repository:
    git clone https://github.com/Mohanad2439/Online-Pharmacy.git